Reconstructing the system coefficients for coupled harmonic oscillators: Comparison with an independent experiment

-Regarding the results, the deduced coupling coefficient from the experiment in~\cite{BakaratWeig2024CouplingStrength} yielded 0.8604 MHz while that of the work presented here gives 0.6474 MHz and 0.7016 MHz for $\widetilde{q}_1$ and $\widetilde{q}_2$, respectively, nevertheless representing the same coupling coefficient.
-The values deduced from the current work and that of \cite{BakaratWeig2024CouplingStrength} are found to be of the same order of magnitude with a difference of about 20\%, which is near to the tolerance given for the numerical experiments inside the current work (see \cref{fig:avg_lambda_OOP}).
-Arriving at these relatively near results despite using two totally different methodologies, and remarkably despite the usual drifts in experimental results across non-simultaneously performed experiments, supports our findings in this work and thus provides an important asset in extending our methodology to the investigation of other system parameters.
+Regarding the results, the deduced coupling coefficient from the experiment in~\cite{BarakatWeig2024CouplingStrength} yielded 0.8604 MHz while that of the work presented here gives 0.6474 MHz and 0.7016 MHz for $\widetilde{q}_1$ and $\widetilde{q}_2$, respectively, nevertheless representing the same coupling coefficient.
+The values deduced from the current work and that of \cite{BarakatWeig2024CouplingStrength} are found to be of the same order of magnitude with a difference of about 20\%, which is close to the tolerance given for the numerical experiments inside the current work (see \cref{fig:avg_lambda_OOP}).
+Arriving at these relatively similar results despite using two totally different methodologies, and remarkably despite the usual drifts in experimental results across non-simultaneously performed experiments, supports our findings in this work and thus provides an important asset in extending our methodology to the investigation of other system parameters.

-In addition, the work in \cite{BakaratWeig2024CouplingStrength} required a thorough mathematical modeling for the underlying physics, and an additional experiment ranging over a range of bias voltages to determine the implicit parameters of the system.
+In addition, the work in \cite{BarakatWeig2024CouplingStrength} required a thorough mathematical modeling of the underlying physics, and an additional experiment covering a range of bias voltages to determine the implicit parameters of the system.
 However, in the presented work, we solely require a fast executable experiment at a given bias voltage, without any need for modeling the physical nature of the coupling itself.

 In summary, we can state that our approach greatly reduces the experimental overhead in terms of complexity of the experiment, measurement time, number of measurements required, and therefore also the cost of the experiments.